dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 `argK_type`     | The type of the K-th (0-based) argument of the mock function :-------------- | :-----------------------------------------------------------
-`args`          | All arguments of the mock function as a tuple `args_type`     | The type of all arguments of the mock function as a tuple `return_type`   | The return type of the mock function `function_type` | The type of the mock function
+`args`          | All arguments of the mock function as m_a tuple `args_type`     | The type of all arguments of the mock function as m_a tuple `return_type`   | The return type of the mock function `function_type` | The type of the mock function

-For example, when using an `ACTION` as a stub action for mock function:
+For example, when using an `ACTION` as m_a stub action for mock function:

 ```cpp
 int DoSomething(bool flag, int* ptr);